JonLatane/jonline/docs/protocol.md

 may, at random, also return a new `refresh_token`.
 If so, it should immediately replace the old one in client storage.)

+##### Micro-Federation
+Whereas other federated social networks (e.g. ActivityPub) have both client-server and server-server APIs, Jonline only has client-server APIs.
+The idea is that *all* of the federation logic to Jonline really lives in the [ServerInfo.recommended_server_hosts](#serverinfo).
+Servers can recommend other hosts.
+(Eventually, this will affect CORS policies.)
+Clients can do what they will with that information.
+The aim here is to optimize for ease of server administration, and ease of understanding how the system works for users.

 ##### HTTP-based client host negotiation (for external CDNs)
 When first negotiating the gRPC connection to a host, say, `jonline.io`, before attempting to connect to `jonline.io` via gRPC on 27707/443, the client